What is tacrolimus?

 Unlike topical corticosteroids, topical tacrolimus has not been shown to cause skin thinning, hence it is suitable for application to areas of skin that are thin such as the face, neck and flexures.

-There are concerns however that topical tacrolimus may aggravate herpes simplex and other viral infections.
+There are concerns that topical tacrolimus may aggravate herpes simplex and other viral infections.
 Long term use of oral tacrolimus, like other immune suppressive agents, is known to increase the risk of skin cancer.
+This led to a Black Box warning by the Federal Drug Agency in the USA in 2005 to ensure that patients were aware of this concern and that topical tacrolimus is recommended for use as secondline treatment.

 - Russell JJ.
 Topical Tacrolimus: A New Therapy for Atopic Dermatitis.
 Am Fam Physician 2002;66:1899-902